unitythemaker/BlogoMatic/README.md

 1. Run the go-backend using `go run .`
 1. Now, check your Wordpress website to check if the post is published.

+## To-Do List

+- [ ] Select the best topic using OpenAI or select random post from feeds to write an article about instead of choosing the first one.
+- [ ] Make it user-friendly to be used with a Web UI.
+  - [ ] Maybe a cloud version that will allow users to use the software without installing.
+- [ ] Add support for other blog softwares, maybe other LLMs.